sarsky/Mozzie/docs/source/Avionics.rst

 ========

-In an attempt to streamline the installation, and the inevitable replacement of airframes after hard landings, we decided fairly early in our development process to try and condense the avionics into simple and compact unit, that can be replaced and installed with just two screws into the Mozzie airframe.
+In an attempt to streamline the installation and the inevitable replacement of airframes after hard landings, we decided fairly early in our development process to try and condense the avionics into simple and compact units, that can be replaced and installed with just two screws into the Mozzie airframe.

 The main reasons for pursuing this were:
  * to simplify replacing the complete avionics because of a malfunction